anurag12dev/CLI_Products/CLI_Products/README.md

 - Please provide a short summary detailing anything you think is relevant, for example:

   - Installation steps
+  I have shared a separate word file with all installation steps.
+Please follow the document.

 ->As a pre-requisite copy the folder "feed-products" from the solution along with its content files into C drive like "C:\feed-products".
 Assuming this is the source location for the products.
+1. To view any installed tool for dotnet use command in command prompt : dotnet tool list –g
+2. To install CLI_Products tool globally in the system.
+Use below command: dotnet tool install --global --add-source <path for nupkg file> <tool name>
+Example: dotnet tool install --global --add-source  D:\CLI_Products-master\CLI_Products\nupkg CLI_Products

+3. To run the tool use “import” command.
+This tool accepts 2 argument so it can be run using the sample command given below: import softwareadvice feed-products\softwareadvice.json or import capterra feed-products\capterra.yaml

+4. To uninstall the tool use command: dotnet tool uninstall -g cli_products

   - How to run your code / tests
 	->This is a c# console application and code can be run either by installing nupkg file in system or from Visual studio(used VS2022 .net6.0).
 It needs 2 arguments, one for source name and second for path name like "capterra feed-products\capterra.yaml" or "softwareadvice feed-products\softwareadvice.json".